 Haymaker has over 40 beers on draft—and even more available in cans—so you’ll never really run out of options over the course of a game.
 The food here is hearty and pairs well with football—think burgers, open-faced sandwiches, and wings.
 It’s also one of the few places in town serving poutine—a great game-day accompaniment and perfect for sharing.
 And there are enough TVs outside to provide solid views from almost anywhere on the large patio that spills onto Manor Road.
 Only a portion of the patio is covered, so you may want to get there early if you want to snag one of the coveted up-close and covered tables.

-With an awesome backyard, corn hole, big leather couches, and more than enough TVs to go around - Parlor and Yard is definitely making some power plays when it comes to ideal gameday situations.
-Also great about this place: tons of seating, drinking, and drunk-eating options.
+With an awesome backyard, corn hole, big leather couches, and more than enough TVs to go around, Parlor and Yard is definitely making some power plays when it comes to ideal gameday situations.
 Swing by on any Saturday or Sunday and you’re guaranteed to see at least three friends from college and make a whole lot more by the end of the night.

 Located on—you guessed it—Lavaca Street in the Warehouse District, this is a great bar for watching sports and grabbing a bite Downtown.
 There are plenty of TVs playing all the major games, and a big wall of beers on tap, but most importantly, Lavaca Street Bar is home to Turf N’ Surf, where you can get some of the best po’boys and fish tacos in town.
 Come for a game, stay for a drink or two, and leave considerably more full than when you arrived.